Iron deficiency occurs when your body doesn’t have enough of the mineral iron.

 This may lead to irregular heartbeats or the feeling that your heart is beating abnormally fast (4Trusted Source).

-In extreme cases, it can lead to an enlarged heartheart murmur, or heart failure (4Trusted Source12Trusted Source).
+In extreme cases, it can lead to an enlarged heart, heart murmur, or heart failure (4Trusted Source, 12Trusted Source).

 However, these symptoms tend to be a lot less common.
 You would need to have iron deficiency for a long time to experience them.

-In cases of iron deficiency, the heart has to work extra hard to transport oxygen around the body.
+SUMMARYIn cases of iron deficiency, the heart has to work extra hard to transport oxygen around the body.
 This can lead to irregular or fast heartbeats and even heart murmurs, an enlarged heart, or heart failure.

 HEALTHLINE RESOURCE